mariuszNowicki/java-sdk/README.md

-# IsaaCloud SDK for Java programming language
+# IsaaCloud SDK for Java

 The IsaaCloud Android SDK can be used to access the IsaaCloud API through java.
 The user can make any number of request calls to the API.